 OS grid ref:- NY 343069

-The cottage is entered through a rustic style stone porch, leading into the stone flagged and low ceilinged kitchen parlour, where a roaring fire welcomes the visitor on cold days.
+Little has changed in Dove Cottage since it was occupied by the Wordsworth family.
+The cottage is entered through a rustic style stone porch, leading into the quaint stone flagged and low ceilinged parlour, where a roaring fire welcomes the visitor on cold days.
+The room contains a cooking range and a window seat.
 The dark oak wainscotting which covers the walls dates from the time when Dove Cottage operated as a public house.

 Local tradition states that when Sir Walter Scott stayed with his friend, the tee-total Wordsworth who would not allow alcohol in the house, Scott would lock the door of his room, climb out of the window and make straight for the Swan Hotel in the village, to which ends he was driven to to obtain his daily dram of Scotch whisky.
 The household it is reported, on entering the inn with him, were puzzled as to why all the staff appeared to greet him as an old friend.

+Guided tours of the cottage take around 25 minutes.
 The Wordsworth Museum has a tea room, which sells meals and snacks and an excellent shop selling books and crafts relating to English Literature and the Lake District.